-If something rings an alarm bell – either within our Association, on the part of our Managers, or that of a third party, such as a correspondent – we appreciate that you may find it difficult to discuss this with your normal business contact or line manager.
+If something rings an alarm bell – either within our Associations, on the part of our Managers, or that of a third party, such as a correspondent – we appreciate that you may find it difficult to discuss this with your normal business contact or line manager.
 In which case, we have two channels in place through which you can voice your concerns, both in total confidence.
 Expolink, which is an independent hotline, operates one.
 Call 0800 374199 to speak to them.
-The other, we operate ourselves using Dan Wilkinson, our Chief Risk Officer.
-Call +44 (0) 207 415 2357 to speak to him; or email him at firstname.lastname@example.org
+The other, we operate ourselves through our Chief Risk Officer – Dan Wilkinson- and is contactable by telephone (+44 (0) 207 415 2357) or email (email@example.com).

 Economic, trade or financial sanctions are imposed to exert pressure on individuals or political regimes, usually to advance foreign policy objectives.
 Sanctions include financial or trading restrictions, such as freezing the assets of, and placing travel restrictions on, nominated individuals; bans on financing of state-owned enterprises; prohibitions on the supply of technical, financial and other assistance; and outright prohibitions on trade and related insurance to facilitate that trade.
 P&I insurance for ship owners and operators is an example of this type of sanction.

 The requirements to comply with trade and financial sanctions are usually imposed on any individual or entity located within the borders or subject to the laws of the country, or whichever international body is enforcing the sanction.
-In the case of insurance companies, sanctions will apply by virtue of (a) the domicile of the party subject to sanctions – in the case of our Association and our Managers, because we are domiciled in the UK – the Association and its Managers are subject to UK sanctions; (b) dealing with certain currencies, for example.
+In the case of Britannia P&I, with companies domiciled in the United Kingdom and the European Union, sanctions will apply by virtue of (a) the domicile of the party subject to sanctions – in the case of our Associations and our Managers, because we are domiciled in the UK and Europe – the Associations and its Managers are subject to UK and European sanctions; (b) dealing with certain currencies, for example.
 US dollar transactions will be subject to US imposed sanctions; and (c) related insurance or reinsurance arrangements where those insurers/reinsurers are themselves subject to sanctions imposed in their country of domicile.

 TYPES OF SANCTIONS